Bitmeyen Şarkı

 Bitmeyen Şarkı is a Turkish Series featuring Bulent Inal as Yaman & Berguzar Korel as Feraye.
-This summer series is beautiful summed up along with marvelous acting of the lead actors and melodious voice of Berguzar Korel.
+This summer series includes the voice of Berguzar Korel.

 Synopsis

 Feraye (Berguzar Korel) doesn't believe in beautiful days, people & Miracles.
 Her ultimate aim is to find her son who was taken away from her by force 8 years ago.
 Although, she works as a singer in a night club, she manages to maintain her innocence.
 She is beautiful, young & decent girl in her difficult and dark world.
 One day, in order to save her work place, she reluctantly accepts an invitation to a dinner on a luxury yacht with a powerful businessman.
 However, dinner doesn't go on according to the plan and Feraye had to jump into the sea.
 On the verge of death, she is saved by a young man Yaman (Bulent Inal).
 This accident which is the beginning of the hope for a greater love changes both the life of Yaman & Feraye.

 In this love story you will explore a difficult love of Yaman and Feraye, who are made for each other yet from different worlds.
 How will Yaman reacts when he learns that Feraye is a singer in a night club.
 Will the love of Yaman and Feraye stand by the secret buried in Feraye's past ?
 Will Feraye manage to find her son ?